ammarhakim/gkylzero/README.md

 Note that GkeyllZero is meant to be used as a *library*.
 You can use it to create your own "app" for your particular problem.
-See that various "app_*.c" files for examples.
+See that various "rt_*.c" files in the regression directory for examples.
 Full documentation is available on the RTFD website linked above.

-# Buildin dependencies
+# Building dependencies

 Some parts of GkeyllZero rely on presence of LAPACK and BLAS.
 Its likely that highly optimized builds of these libraries are already